hcaravu/tidydataset/README.md

 ------------------------
 Once you have done the above, open R and source the R script to run it.
 A step-by-step breakdown/description of what the R script does is commented out in the R script itself - so in the interest of not being redundant, I will refer you to the R script for that information rather than typing it all out again here.

+One thing of note that I didn't include in the R scripts is that when cleaning up the names of the columns to be more readable and concise (for example, replacing dashes with periods and removing parentheses), I noticed that the last few variable names included the phrase "BodyBody."
+I wasn't sure if the duplicate "Body" was a typo or whether it was purposeful, so I left it as is.

 **Reading the text file into R**
 --------------------------------